 And, of course, Kilkenny is among “the fastest gunmen in the West,” said to be “faster than Hickok or Hardin” with “the nerve of Ben Thompson.”
 We hear that he killed his first man at the age of sixteen “in a fair stand-up fight.”
 No one knows for sure how many he’s killed since, though some speculate that it is between eighteen and twenty-nine (in the 1947 version, these estimates are qualified by “not counting Indians and Mexicans”).
 Whatever his tally, Kilkenny will add seven more during the course of The Rider of Lost Creek.
 It's all in a day's work.
 As Kilkenny himself puts it, “I’ve killed men.
 Most of ’em needed it, all of ’em asked for it.”

 How old is Kilkenny?
 L’Amour doesn't give us an exact age, though he writes that Kilkenny is “young in years.”
 Nevertheless, we can attempt an educated guess.
 In the 1976 version, we learn that Kilkenny was a dispatch rider for the Union Army in the Civil War.
-(Kilkenny's Civil War service will change in Kilkenny, but we can deal with that in a later essay.)
+(Kilkenny's Civil War service will change in The Mountain Valley War, and yet again in Kilkenny, but we can deal with that in later essays.)
 Also, at the end of The Rider of Lost Creek, we hear that Kilkenny has a college education.
 Putting these pieces together, we might surmise that Kilkenny graduated from college at the age of twenty-two, then joined the Union Army at the beginning of the Civil War.
-Based on those assumptions, he would be twenty-six when the war ended in 1865, and in his late thirties at the time of The Rider of Lost Creek.
+Based on those assumptions, he would be twenty-six when the war ended in 1865, and in his late thirties or early forties at the time of The Rider of Lost Creek.
 We could shave off a few years if we suppose that Kilkenny left for college before turning eighteen, and dropped out after two years to join the Union Army mid-way through the war, but that still puts him somewhere in his thirties.
 Does that qualify as “young in years?”
 Perhaps for some of us it does, but for a Louis L’Amour hero it’s pretty long in the tooth.
 As Rachel McAdams says to Owen Wilson in Wedding Crashers (one of the greatest movies of all time), “Well, you’re not that young.”

 One of the pleasures of the Kilkenny stories is that L’Amour puts together an ensemble cast around the main hero, and the characters follow him from book to book.
 Rusty Gates (a great name; you can hear the hinges creaking) shows up in Chapter Two and tags along for the rest of the book, playing the loyal sidekick.
-(Gates is a somewhat provisional member of the Kilkenny ensemble, however.
+(Gates is a somewhat provisional member of the Kilkenny ensemble.
 In The Rider of Lost Creek he gets the second girl in the story, but apparently it didn’t work out because he is still single in Monument Rock.
 Gates is nowhere to be seen in Kilkenny.)

 We are also introduced to Jaime Brigo, who is described as “A big Yaqui half-breed who can sling a gun as fast as the Brockmans, track like a bloodhound, and is loyal as a Saint Bernard.”
 He has “a dark, Indian, strangely handsome face” and “perfect teeth.”
 He works for Nita Riordan, the main love interest, and as someone puts it, “If she says ‘Kill him,’ he would.
 Anybody.
 He moves like a cat, and nobody wants any part of him.”
 What are we to make of it that the only Native American in the story is a “half-breed” who is described in animal terms?
 Louis L’Amour was a product of his time (as are we all), and he perpetuated stereotypes of Native Americans that were useful to our national myth-making and helpful in selling pulp fiction.
 Perhaps the best we can say is that L’Amour never treated Native Americans with pity or contempt; they are always portrayed as tough warriors, proud people, and superior to the whites in their ability to survive in the deserts and wildernesses of the West.